 This way, the candidate has the opportunity to inform you of anything they need without disclosing their disability.
 A personal example for me as a wheelchair user would be; a room that has step-free access and an accessible toilet.

 If possible, offering several possible dates for a candidate to choose from will help ensure that any support that needs to be sorted by the candidate can be arranged in advance.
+My series of 12 Inclusion Videos take you through these steps.

 4. Non-traditional interviewing methods.